MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Snowflake.md

    ![Snowflake connection builder in Power Query Online](./media/Snowflake/snowflake-pqo-advanced.png)

 3. Enter any values in the advanced options you want to use.
-If there are any advanced options not represented in the UI, you can edit them in **Advanced Options** later.
+If there are any advanced options not represented in the UI, you can edit them in the **Advanced Editor** in Power Query later.

 4. Enter your connection credentials, including selecting or creating a new connection, which gateway you would like to use, and a username and password (only the Basic authentication kind is supported in Power Query Online).